AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 ## Create the initial template {#creating-the-initial-template}

-When you create a template set, the **[!UICONTROL Publish after a save]** option affects the set and set members in the following ways:
+When you create a template set, the **[!UICONTROL Publish after a save]** option affects the set and set members in the following ways.

 | **[!UICONTROL Publish after a save]** option selected before saving? | State of set after saving | State of set members after saving |
 | --- | --- | --- |